 Choice

-A teacher asks a question and specifies a choice of multiple responses
+A tutor asks a question and specifies a choice of multiple responses.

 Database